Harnessing Large Language Models as Post-hoc Correctors: Acknowledgments

 \textbf{ML Models.} To investigate whether \model can effectively improve predictions across various types of ML models.
 We consider ML models of three different categories: (1) Language Model (LM) that only takes text information as inputs, \ie, DeBERTa~\cite{HGC21}.
 (2) Graph Neural Networks (GNNs) that capture the molecule's geometry structure information.
 We consider two classic GNN variants, \ie, GCN~\cite{KW17} and GIN~\cite{XHLJ19}, and two SOTA GNN variants collected from the OGB leaderboards \cite{HFRNDL21}, \ie, HIG and PAS~\cite{WZYH21}.
 (3) And we consider one recently released hybrid framework, TAPE~\cite{HBLPLH23}, in our experiments.
 TAPE leverages LM and LLMs to capture textual information as features, which can be used to boost GNN performance.
 The implementation details are discussed in Appendix~\ref{sec:appendix_implementation}.

 \textbf{LLMs.} In this work, we are interested in where the LLM's parameters are fixed, and the system is available for users in a black box setup where the LLM only consumes and produces text.
 We believe this setting to be particularly valuable as most users would practically have access to LLMs.
 In this case, we consider GPT-3.5 and GPT-4 \cite{AAAA23} as LLMs in this work, and GPT-3.5 is the major LLM for most experiments.
-All responses are obtained by calling their official APIs.
+Besides, open-source LLMs are also of great interest since they are easier to deploy privately, so we adopt Llama2~\cite{TMSA23} as another LLM.
 Because the generated \emph{descriptions} following \cite{FHP23} have tons of tokens, easily over the LLM's input token constraints, hence we do not include descriptions in the \model prompt in this study.
+Including the description information is a promising future work to explore with LLMs of more input tokens.